RateSafi blog

 ⚠️ The Dirty Secret

-Most "zero fee" apps make money by marking up the exchange rate.
-A 3% markup on a $500 transfer costs you $15 — even with "no fees."
+Most zero fee apps make money by marking up the exchange rate.
+A 3% markup on a $500 transfer costs you $15, even with no visible fee.

 The Two Ways They Charge You